Without it, any partnership will fail.

 Respecting takes the ability for us to look for the qualities and capabilities in our partner and adore and admire them for that.

-Respect in a relationship is the pedestal you put your partner on, because you accept the person as they are.
+Respect in a relationship is the pedestal you put your partner on because you accept the person as they are.

 Half of the attraction works when the other person honors, values, and considers you more than anything else.

-Even though disrespecting doesn’t have any immediate impact on the relationship, other than an argument or two, but over time it breeds contempt.
+Even though disrespecting doesn’t have any immediate impact on the relationship, other than an argument or two, over time it breeds contempt.

 Once a relationship is sabotaged, it often gets difficult to save it.